Understanding Ketosis and the Ketogenic Diet

 3% daily protein

 1 Container of Full-Fat Yogurt

-The ketogenic shake offers a convenient way to increase your fat and protein intake while maintaining the low-carb requirements of the keto diet.
-Packed with 14 grams of fat and 3 grams of medium-chain triglycerides (MCT) you can knock out 10% of your daily fat requirements while consuming only 5 grams of carbs.
-Because the ketogenic shake is also loaded with 20 grams of protein, it is the perfect meal replacement or post-workout recovery shake for you to enjoy without blowing your diet.
-You can also blend additional fat sources, like nut butters, chia seeds, or coconut to increase the percent of fat you are consuming, making sticking to your ketogenic diet easy AND delicious.
+This ketogenic shake offers a convenient way to increase your fat and protein intake while maintaining the low-carb requirements of your keto diet.
+Each serving is loaded with 3.5 grams of fat, 10 grams of protein, and only 2 grams of carbohydrates, which makes it a terrific shake to pair with any physical activities.
+The shake also contains 5 grams of medium-chain triglycerides (MCT) to boost your weight loss efforts.
+You can also blend additional fat sources, like nut butters, chia seeds, or coconut into this shake to increase the percentage of fat you are consuming, which will help make sticking to your ketogenic diet easier AND more delicious.